CTSC Publication Citation

 The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicines™ PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, That the NIH shall implement the public access policy in a manner consistent with copyright law.

-NIH recently notified the extramural community "that in Spring, 2013, at the earliest, NIH will delay processing of non-competing continuation grant awards if publications arising from that award are not in compliance with the NIH public access policy.
 The award will not be processed until recipients have demonstrated compliance.
-This change will take effect in tandem with NIH requiring the use of the Research Performance Progress Report (RPPRs) for all Streamlined Non-competing Award Process (SNAP) and Fellowship awards in the Spring of 2013." http://tinyurl.com/a9madnm
+This change will take effect in tandem with NIH requiring the use of the Research Performance Progress Report (RPPRs) for all Streamlined Non-competing Award Process (SNAP) and Fellowship awards in the Spring of 2013."http://tinyurl.com/a9madnm

 Dr. Sally Rockey, NIH Deputy Director for Extramural Research, has posted a related essay on her blog at: http://tinyurl.com/btluno3.

-Representatives from the Cleveland Health Sciences Library are available to conduct training sessions for departments or groups to foster our institutional compliance with this mandate.
-For more information on training sessions or individual assistance, please contact Kathleen Blazar, MSLS, Assistant Director, at (216) 368-1361 or email@example.com.
+Representatives from the Cleveland Health Sciences Library are available to conduct training sessions for departments or groups, and to answer questions regarding special cases, to foster our institutional compliance with this mandate.
+For more information on training sessions or individual assistance, please contact Kathleen Blazar, MSLS, Assistant Director, at (216) 368-1361 or firstname.lastname@example.org.

 REDCap Publication Citation